deleeuwj1/CS1XA3/Assign1/README.md

    - diffs: when run, creates and displays a file **diffs.log** that shows the differences between the user's local and remote repositories.
    - move: modified version of **findFile** from [Jeff Gibson's Project](https://github.com/gibsoj12/CS1XA3/blob/master/ProjectAnalyze.sh/).
       - move finds the user's file and moves it to the current directory.
 This is useful when an existing file is needed in the current dictory, but is currently in          a subdirectory.
-      - "find `pwd` -name" command was found [here](https://stackoverflow.com/questions/246215/how-can-i-list-files-with-their-absolute-path-in-linux).
+      - "`find `pwd` -name`" command was found [here](https://stackoverflow.com/questions/246215/how-can-i-list-files-with-their-absolute-path-in-linux).
       - Information on copying from [here](https://askubuntu.com/questions/835657/copy-file-to-current-directory).
    - replace: as seen in **Replace.sh** in [Akram Elwazani's Project](https://github.com/elwazana/CS1XA3/blob/master/Assign1/Replace.sh).
       - This function is one that I found used when writing my script.
 The ability to replace a re-occuring pattern with another is very useful when trying to change         a large portion of code.